-There are different schools of thought among resume specialists, with some arguing in favor of creating a separate section for languages and others arguing that this information should simply be highlighted within the skills or qualifications section.
+There are different schools of thought among resume specialists.
+Some argue in favor of creating a separate resume header section for languages.
+Others argue that this information should simply be highlighted within the qualifications or skills section of a resume.
 There are valid reasons for both choices, and either will work to ensure that the hiring manager understands your language proficiency – if, of course, you accurately document your skill level.
 The following are some tips to help you know when you should list secondary language proficiencies on your resume.

 Once you’ve decided that your proficiency merits mention, the next thing to consider is how you should define it.
 Language is a tricky thing to describe, since proficiency can come in many forms – and those who learn second languages often only have true proficiency in certain areas of the language.
 As a rule, there are four basic elements of language proficiency:

 Reading - This describes your ability to understand the language as written.

 Writing - This level of proficiency means that you can write comfortably using your secondary language.

 Speaking - Can you speak the language without much effort?
 Then you can claim this level of proficiency.

 Listening - This simply refers to your ability to understand what is being said when others use the language.